KristineCabanela/banking/README.md

 # About the Project

-My goal is to identify x
+My goal is to identify characteristics

 # Project Goals